-This represents the amount for back payment of remuneration that accrued, or was payable, more than 12 months before the date of payment and is greater than the lump sum E threshold amount, being $1,200.
+It represents the amount for back payment of compensation that accrued, or was payable, more than 12 months before the date of payment and is greater than the lump sum E threshold amount, being $1,200.

-This represents a payment made to an employee that works extra time.
-It can include work done beyond their ordinary hours of work, outside the agreed number of hours or outside the spread of ordinary hours (the times of the day ordinary hours can be worked).
-This is a new payment classification introduced for Phase 2 reporting.
+It represents a payment made to an employee that works extra time.
+It can include work done beyond their ordinary hours of work, outside the agreed number of hours, or outside the spread of ordinary hours, the times of the day, ordinary hours can be worked.

 Return to work payment

-This represents an amount paid to induce an employee to resume work, such as to end industrial action or to leave another employer.
-It does not matter how the payments are described or paid, or by whom they are paid.
-This is a new payment classification introduced for Phase 2 reporting.
+It represents an amount paid to incentivize an employee to resume work, such as to end industrial action or to leave another employer.
+It does not matter how you describe the payments or paid them, or by whom.

 If you have applied the Basic option to a leave category, this means there is no itemised pay category related to the earnings for that paid leave.
 For example, where an employee has taken annual leave, the platform records the employee's earnings against their default pay category.

-Phase 2 reporting requires all paid leave earnings to be itemised against the specific leave related payment classifications.
+All paid leave earnings to be itemised against the specific leave-related payment classifications.
 It is essential that you update the payment setup configuration for any affected leave categories using the Basic option to Report the Earnings for the Leave Taken Against another Pay Category option.

 If you have applied the Custom option to a leave category, this means that you have already assigned the earnings for that paid leave to a pay category.
-Please ensure the payment classification for the pay category relating to paid leave aligns with Phase 2 requirements.
+Please make sure the payment classification for the pay category about paid leave aligns with STP requirements.

 Report the earnings for the leave taken against another pay category option

 If you have applied this option to the leave category, this means that you have already assigned the earnings for that paid leave to a pay category.
-Please ensure the payment classification for the pay category relating to paid leave aligns with Phase 2 requirements.
+Please make sure the payment classification for the pay category about paid leave aligns with STP requirements.

-Phase 2 reporting requirements only require itemising paid leave earnings, hence any leave category using the payment setup option Don’t Pay for the Leave Taken does not need to be updated.
+STP reporting requirements only require itemising paid leave earnings; hence any leave category using the payment setup option Do not Pay for the Leave Taken does not need to be updated.

-For termination payouts, excluding death benefits, there would be system pay categories that are automatically assigned in the pay run to the leave payout earnings.
+For termination payouts, excluding death benefits, there would be platform pay categories that we automatically assign in the pay run to the leave payout earnings.
 The platform will automatically map these to the correct payment classifications.

 There are two new classification options added to the deduction category settings to meet these requirements: